Bakunin-san/16in-FAL-Barrel-spt-aki/README.md

 # 16in-FAL-Barrel-spt-aki

-Original author warwolf41 modified by Kropotkin using base by Nootropix/A T L A S All the code is taken from Nootropix/A T L A S so credit to them :)
+Original author warwolf41 modified by Kropotkin using base by Nootropix/A T L A S All the code is taken from Nootropix/A T L A S or warwolf141 so credit to them :)

 INSTALLATION: